aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE gum::HashTableConstIteratorSafe< Key, Val >::HashTableConstIteratorSafe ( const HashTable< Key, Val > & tab)
+gum::HashTableConstIteratorSafe< Key, Val >::HashTableConstIteratorSafe ( const HashTable< Key, Val > & tab)

 Constructor for an iterator pointing to the first element of a hashtable.